 Cancer occurs when cells in the body begin changing and multiplying out of control.
 These cells can form lumps of tissue called tumors.
 Cancer that starts in a kidney is called kidney or renal cancer.

 Understanding the kidneys

 The kidneys are bean-shaped organs about the size of a bar of soap.
 They are found in the low back area, one on each side of the spine.
 The kidneys help keep the body alive by filtering waste and excess fluid from the blood.
 The kidneys send this liquid and waste (urine) to the bladder through the ureters.
 Urine then leaves the body through the urethra.

-Targeted therapies, which use drugs to focus on or prevent molecular and genetic changes in the cell.
-These drugs keep the cells from growing out of control.
+These therapies use medicines to focus on or prevent changes in the cell.
+The changes may be either in the cell's molecules or genes.
+These medicines keep the cells from growing out of control.